 When the transfer zone bits option is used, the numeric portions of the destination characters are not affected.
 When numeric bits only are transferred, however, the zone portions of the destination characters are set to zero.
-TOGGLE is set only when numeric bits alone are transferred as follows: If the zone bits (B,A) of the
+TOGGLE is set only when numeric bits alone are transferred as follows: If the zone bits (B,A) of the right-most source character are 1,0 (minus), TOGGLE is set to TRUE; otherwise, it is set to FALSE.
+The execution of this statement affects SI and DI as follows:

+$$SI{c} \leftarrow SI{c} + ri$$

-$$SI_c \leftarrow SI_c + ri \text{ (overflow into } SI_w \text{ can occur)}$$
+(overflow into SI{w} can occur)

-$DI_c \leftarrow DI_c + ri \text{ (overflow into } DI_w \text{ can occur)}$
+$DI{c} \leftarrow DI{c} + ri$ (overflow into DI{w} can occur)

 LITERAL CHARACTERS.
 The literal characters option causes the number of string characters specified by the unsigned integer to be placed in the destination string.
 The unsigned integer should equal the number of characters in the string.
 If it is greater than the number of string characters, repetitive left-to-right use is made of the string characters until the designated number of destination characters are filled.
-If it is less, the right-most string characters are ignored.
+If it is less, the rightmost string characters are ignored.
 The execution of this statement affects DI only, as follows:

-$$DI{c} \leftarrow DI{c} + unsigned integer (overflow into DI{w} can occur)$$
+$DI{\sim} \leftarrow DI{\sim} + unsigned integer (overflow into DI{u} can occur)$